UI5Lab/UI5Lab-central/docs/Overview.md

 *High-level overview and current status of the UI5Lab ecosystem*

+## What's in for me?

+#### Use a UI5Lab library in your app
+UI5Lab libraries are created and published by the community to be used in your app projects.
+Browse the available libraries and samples to find suitable controls that you want to use in your app.
+Follow the instructions in [this guide](https://github.com/UI5Lab/UI5Lab-central/blob/master/docs/ConsumeLibrary.md) or take a look at the [UI5Lab-app-simple](https://github.com/UI5Lab/UI5Lab-app-simple) project

+#### Provide a UI5Lab library for the community
+You have create custom controls and would like to share it with the community?
+Great!
+Follow [this guide](https://github.com/UI5Lab/UI5Lab-central/blob/master/docs/ContributeLibrary.md) to publish it on UI5Lab.

+#### Contribute to UI5Lab and help us grow
+You like the idea of having a community-driven repository for UI5 custom control libraries?
+Help us define new best practices and improve the project.
+Have a look at the repository description below and our [contributing guide]((https://github.com/UI5Lab/UI5Lab-central/blob/master/CONTRIBUTING.md) to see where you can engage.

 ## Repositories

 ### UI5Lab-app-simple

 A simple app that consumes custom controls from the UI5Lab geometry example library.
+You can use this project as a reference for using UI5Lab controls in your app.

 Source: [https://github.com/UI5Lab/UI5Lab-app-simple](https://github.com/UI5Lab/UI5Lab-app-simple)